-If you do exceptionally well in your degree studies, you could be given the opportunity to gain an honours degree by completing a fourth year of study in a specific field.
+Work towards an honours degree by completing a fourth year of study in a specific science field.

-Honours will give you the opportunity to undertake an independent research project in one of the the areas of biotechnology, chemistry, computer science, ecology or physics.
+You will undertake an independent research project in one of the following areas:

 The Honours year builds on the knowledge and skills developed at the undergraduate degree level.
 It allows you to focus on particular areas of interest as should you wish to proceed to higher degrees by research.